niklashoelter/uma_geometry_optimizer/README.md

 A minimalist toolkit for molecular geometry optimization using fairchem UMA models and torch-sim.
 Includes a simple python API and a CLI.

+## Known limitations

+- Batch optimization mode currently only supports neutral singlet systems (charge = 0, multiplicity = 1).
+  Different charges and spin multiplicities are only supported in single-structure optimizations.

 ## Installation

 Using pip: